+What staff can expect from their colleagues

+Staff will:

-• when outside of school, coming to and from school and in an online environment be ready, respectful, and safe; What staff can expect from their colleagues Staff will: treat each other with respect. work and co-operate together for the overall good of the school community. respect each other's values and individual beliefs. treat all pupils, parents, visitors, and staff issues with the highest standards of respect and confidentiality. be aware of other feelings and offer support when appropriate; be able to hold challenging professional conversations in a respectful manner, understanding the professional/personal What staff can expect from parents. boundaries.
-Parents and carers should: treat all staff, pupils and other parents with respect. behave responsibly whilst on school premises. inform the school (via the office or year group emails) of any concerns or problems in a timely manner, giving the school time to respond; work with school staff to help their child accept responsibility for their own behaviour choices and actions. discuss, communicate (verbal or written) any concerns with any member of staff in a calm and non- aggressive or threatening manner. understand that we have the right to terminate any conversation or meeting when a parent does become abusive, aggressive or threatening in manner. agree not to post inappropriate or defamatory details on Social Network sites understanding the detrimental effect these comments can have on individuals and the school.
+- treat each other with respect. - work and co-operate together for the overall good of the school community. - respect each other's values and individual beliefs. - · treat all pupils, parents, visitors, and staff issues with the highest standards of respect and confidentiality. - be aware of other feelings and offer support when appropriate; - be able to hold challenging professional conversations in a respectful manner, understanding the professional/personal boundaries.

+What staff can expect from parents.

+Parents and carers should:

+- treat all staff, pupils and other parents with respect. - behave responsibly whilst on school premises. - inform the school (via the office or year group emails) of any concerns or problems in a timely manner, giving the school time to respond: - work with school staff to help their child accept responsibility for their own behaviour choices and actions. - discuss, communicate (verbal or written) any concerns with any member of staff in a calm and non-aggressive or threatening manner. - understand that we have the right to terminate any conversation or meeting when a parent does become abusive, aggressive or threatening in manner. - agree not to post inappropriate or defamatory details on Social Network sites understanding the detrimental effect these comments can have on individuals and the school.

 What parents can expect from staff and other adults in the school.

+Staff will:

-Staff will: treat all parents and carers with respect. set high standards of work and behaviour for all children in our care. encourage your child to always do their best in their learning. deal with any concerns in a timely manner and keep you informed of any outcomes.
+- treat all parents and carers with respect. - set high standards of work and behaviour for all children in our care. - encourage your child to ROARR in their learning and always do their best. - deal with any concerns in a timely manner and keep you informed of any outcomes.